JC Chasez

-Joshua Scott "JC" Chasez (/ˈʃɑːzeɪ/; born August 8, 1976) is an American singer, songwriter, dancer, record producer, and occasional actor.
-He started out his career as a cast member on The Mickey Mouse Club before rising to stardom with NSYNC, and by writing and producing for a wide variety of music acts such as Diplo, Girls Aloud, Sugababes, Basement Jaxx, David Archuleta, and Matthew Morrison.
-He also served as a judge for America's Best Dance Crew.
+Joshua Scott "JC" Chasez (/ˈʃɑːzeɪ/; born August 8, 1976) is an American singer, songwriter, actor, dancer, and record producer.
+He started his career as a singer, actor, and dancer on The All-New Mickey Mouse Club before rising to prominence as a member of the boy band NSYNC in the late 90s and early 2000s.
+The band has sold over 70 million records, becoming one of the best-selling boy bands of all time.
+Chasez released his debut single "Blowin' Me Up (With Her Love)" in 2002, following NSYNC's decision to go on a hiatus earlier that year.
+Schizophrenic, his debut solo album, was released in 2004.
+Chasez has written and produced for a wide variety of music acts such as Liam Payne, Diplo, Backstreet Boys, McFly, The Cheetah Girls, Sugababes, Victoria Duffield, and Matthew Morrison.
+He also served as a judge on the first seven seasons of America's Best Dance Crew.

 Early life

-Chasez was born on August 8, 1976, in Bowie, Maryland.
+Joshua Scott Chasez was born on August 8, 1976, in Washington, D.C.
 When he was five years old, his biological mother entrusted guardianship of her son to her own former foster parents Roy and Karen Chasez, who worked as a technology company consultant and an editor, respectively.
-He was adopted by the couple and raised Mennonite along with his younger siblings, Tyler and Heather.
-Chasez attended the former Robert Goddard Middle School and then Bowie High School.
+He was adopted by the couple who lived in Bowie, Maryland, and was raised Mennonite along with his younger siblings, Tyler and Heather.
+Chasez attended the former Robert Goddard Middle School and Bowie High School.
+He then got transferred to Dr. Phillips High School after moving to Florida to film The All New Mickey Mouse Club.

 Career

-As a child, Chasez was extremely shy but very musical.
-After a friend bet him $20 to enter a talent contest, he discovered he enjoyed performing and later won a national dance competition at age 13.
-In 1989 his mother saw auditions for Disney's The Mickey Mouse Club advertised in The Washington Post and encouraged Chasez to try out.
-Chasez was cast in the fourth season, going by his initials as there was another cast member named Josh (Ackerman).
-He stayed on the show until its cancellation in 1994, during which time he befriended future bandmate Justin Timberlake and performed alongside Christina Aguilera, Britney Spears, Tony Lucca, Keri Russell, and Ryan Gosling.